NCI-CGR/GEMSCAN/index.md

    - The default directory location for the image cache is **$HOME/.singularity/cache**.
 You may want to change the default cache location by setting the **SINGULARITY_CACHEDIR** environmental variable to another location if you have a small quota for your home directory.
 - Job killed when pulling singularity images
    - From what I have seen singularity pull may require up to 2GB memory so to be safe please request at least 4GB for the Snakemake main job
+- specifying runtime in resources under the rules
+   - Sometimes you may want to modify the time limit of a certain rule.
+Currently, the user would have to modify these in the Snakefile.
+Please note that GEMSCAN expects the runtime to be expressed in minutes, i.e. if you want to put a limit of 1 hour, please put runtime=60